Cleft Surgery Training Program

 The Cleft Surgery Training program is a 4-month clinical position oriented primarily towards Cleft lip and palate surgery.
 The fellow will also have rotation in other departments like Dental/Orthodontics, Speech Therapy, Nursing etc. From a clinical standpoint, the centre’s average is approximately 150-175 cases per month.
 Our Fellows are also encouraged to complete a research project during their tenure with us.
 These are usually submitted for publication in a peer review journal.

 This is not a paid fellowship, so you will not be entitled to any monthly salary or stipend.
 You have to find your own sponsorship for your logistics for 4 four months.
-Also there is no fees to be paid by you to mission smile GC4 for the
+Also there is no fees to be paid by you to mission smile GC4 for the program.

 You will find in our downloads section – a brief description of the program and an application form, which you will have to download and fill the details in capital letters and send us the scanned copy along with the necessary documents as mentioned in the form, to [email protected].